artbrock/holochain_docs/DNA-Reference.md

 TODO: flesh out the descriptions of the fields.

-## Version
+**Version**
-An integer value describing the version of this DNA file, or, perhaps document this via a commented json example?
+ : An integer value describing the version of this DNA file.
+Perhaps document this via a commented json example?

-## Id
+**Id**
-A UUID
+ : A UUID which the system auto-generates when you clone existing code, to make sure your new holochain is unique and doesn't accidentally collide with the holochain whose code you are cloning.
+For example, you can clone the DNA of a slack team you are a part of, and the fact that we generate a new UUID for you, will keep you from accidentally creating a new slack team in the same data-space/DHT as your old one.
+NOTE: If you are not trying to create a new clone, use `hc join` instead of `hc clone`.

-## Name
+**Name**
-A string value of the name of the application.
+ : A string value of the name of the application.
+It is best to edit this if you are cloning an existing chain to serve a new purpose.
+For example, if you want to create a new slack team, what is the new team called?

-## RequiresVersion
+**RequiresVersion**
-An integer value that specifies the minimum usable version of the Holochain library for the app.
+ : An integer value that specifies the minimum usable version of the Holochain library for the app for app code compatibility as well as data structure compatibility.

-## Properties
+## Properties**
-A hashmap of app defined strings that are available to the app via the `property` function.
+ : A hashmap of app defined strings that are available to the app via the `property` function.
 This is especially useful for applications that will be cloned and customized.

-## HashType
+## HashType**
-A string describing the hash type to be used for this application.
+ : A string describing the hash type to be used for this application.
 Should be from the list of hash types from the [multihash library](http://multiformats.io/multihash/)

-## Zomes
+## Zomes Entries
-A list of Zome entries, where each zome is defined follows:
+A list of Zome entries, for each zome which may include the following:

 ###	Name        string
 ###	Description string